Workshops

 Artificial Intelligence (AI) is increasingly becoming a pivotal component of modern research, offering innovative tools and approaches that can transform your academic work.
 This introductory workshop is designed for students and researchers in education, psychology, and health fields, aiming to provide you with a foundational understanding of AI and its potential impact on your research.

-In this interactive workshop, we will delve into the traditional and latest methods for finding citations for your literature searches.
-You'll learn to use academic databases, citation mining platforms, and AI-powered tools to accelerate your research discovery.
-From refining your search queries to uncovering patterns in citation networks, this workshop will help you develop a tailored approach to literature review that aligns with your research goals and objectives.
+In this interactive workshop, we explore traditional and new ways to find sources for your literature reviews.
+You'll learn how to use academic databases, citation mining platforms, and AI-powered tools together to improve your searches.
+From refining your queries to finding patterns in citation networks, this workshop will help you create a tailored plan for literature reviews that fits your research goals and projects.